 The Route of a Waiver

-In case you are wondering if the defaulters have any remedy for breach of covenant, then the answer to that is a waiver.
-When the breach and damages occurred are non-severe in nature, the affected parties can take a waiver route.
-In case of an unconditional waiver, the defaulters aren’t imposed with monetary compensation or any other provisions.
+If you wonder if the defaulters have any remedy for breach of covenant, then the answer to that is a waiver.
+When the breach and damages are non-severe, the affected parties can take a waiver route.
+In the case of an unconditional waiver, the defaulters aren’t imposed with monetary compensation or any other provisions.

-It is important to understand that the unconditional waivers are very different from conditional waivers.
-In conditional waivers, the aggrieved party agrees to waive its right to go to the court on fulfilment of certain conditions it imposes on the defaulter.
+It is important to understand that unconditional waivers are very different from conditional waivers.
+In conditional waivers, the aggrieved party agrees to waive its right to court to fulfill certain conditions it imposes on the defaulter.

-The conditions could be demanding the payment of the penalty, or the compensation for the collateral that was a part of the contract.
+The conditions could be demanding the payment of the penalty or the compensation for the collateral part of the contract.